 Diet Soda Increases Belly Fat in Seniors

-🛈 Synopsis : Study seeks to fill age gap by exploring adverse health effects of diet soda intake in individuals 65 years of age and older.
+Synopsis: Study seeks to fill age gap by exploring adverse health effects of diet soda intake in individuals 65 years of age and older.
 The SALSA study shows that increasing diet soda intake was associated with escalating abdominal obesity, which may increase cardiometabolic risk in older adults.
-Previous research shows that in the past 30 years, artificial sweeteners and diet soda intake have increased, yet the prevalence of obesity has also seen a dramatic increase in the same time period.
+Previous research shows that artificial sweeteners and diet sodas have increased in the past 30 years.
+Yet, the prevalence of obesity has also seen a dramatic increase in the same period.

 Metabolic syndrome, a combination of risk factors that may lead to high blood pressure, diabetes, heart disease, and stroke, is one of the results of the obesity epidemic.

 In fact, the World Health Organization (WHO) estimates that 1.9 billion adults were overweight (body mass index of 25 or more) in 2014.
-Of this group, 600 million people fell into the obese range (BMI of 30 or more) - a figure that has more than doubled since 1980.
+Of this group, 600 million people fell into the obese range (BMI of 30 or more), which has more than doubled since 1980.

-Many of the studies exploring diet soda consumption and cardiometabolic diseases have focused on middle-aged and younger adults.
+Many studies exploring diet soda consumption and cardiometabolic diseases have focused on middle-aged and younger adults.

 "Our study seeks to fill the age gap by exploring the adverse health effects of diet soda intake in individuals 65 years of age and older," explains lead author Sharon Fowler, MPH, from the University of Texas Health Science Center at San Antonio.
 "The burden of metabolic syndrome and cardiovascular disease, along with healthcare costs, is great in the ever-increasing senior population."